 # New Feature Suggestions

 Our community votes on what features we should prioritize via a special web site called FeatureUpvote.
 Visit the AzuraCast FeatureUpvote Site to submit new feature ideas or vote on existing ones.

-If you want to chat with other station operators, ask more detailed questions or directly contact the developer team, we have two communities you can join:
+If you want to chat with other station operators, ask more detailed questions or chat with the developer team, join our Discord community from the link below:

 This is the fastest and easiest way to get in touch with us.

 As a courtesy to our developers, we ask that you please don't e-mail them directly with any questions.
 Many questions can be answered by the community or by other developers, so by posting them to GitHub or on Discord, everyone can respond and your issue will likely be resolved faster.